The latest number of coronavirus (COVID-19) cases and risk level in the UK.

 Notes on deaths figures

-These figures do not include deaths outside hospital, such as those in care homes, except as indicated above.
-This approach allows us to compile deaths data on a daily basis using up-to-date figures.
-The data includes confirmed cases reported as at 5pm the previous day.
+This approach allows us to compile deaths data on a daily basis using up-to-date figures across all settings.
+The data includes deaths with lab-confirmed COVID-19 reported as at 5pm the previous day.
 The amount of time between occurrence of death and reporting in these figures may vary slightly and in some cases could be a few days, so figures at 5pm may not include all deaths for that day.
 The PHE method draws on data from 3 data sources and individual records of deaths are included in the figures as soon as they are available in any of these 3 sources.

 In addition to these figures, the Office for National Statistics (ONS) publishes weekly counts of deaths in which COVID-19 was mentioned on the death certificate.
 This publication is issued every Tuesday, starting on 31 March 2020.
 The ONS series includes cases in all settings, and also includes some cases where COVID-19 is suspected but no test has taken place.
-ONS data will initially cover England and Wales only, but from 28 April their publication includes a headline summary of registered deaths in the whole of the UK.
-Their report each Tuesday covers deaths registered up to 11 days before publication, so up to 20 March for their first release.
+ONS detailed data covers England and Wales only, but from 28 April their publication includes a headline summary of registered deaths in the whole of the UK.
+Their report each Tuesday covers deaths registered up to 11 days before publication.

-Public Health England update a daily dashboard later the same day, to show trends in UK data on positive tests and deaths and to provide confirmed cases in each local authority and NHS region in England.
+PHE updates a daily dashboard to show trends in UK data on positive tests and deaths and to provide confirmed cases in each local authority and NHS region in England.